 While words can be very powerful and change the hearts of many, we tend to be more skeptical of those who preach the truth and do not live it out.
 Those who live wedded to the truth and clearly show it in their actions are much more persuasive.
 We intuitively listen to Christians who practice what they preach.

-The beauty of Christian witness is invaluable and most necessary in the world we live in.
+The beauty of Christian witness is invaluable and most necessary in the world in which we live.
 Above all things, it is a reflection of the beauty of God:

 By drawing closer to God, our lives reflect a particular beauty, which has the capacity to attract others to the beauty of God.
 In seeing the beauty of God in our lives, others see that being a Christian is not something oppressive or burdensome, but is actually liberating and beautiful.

 The beauty of Christian witness expresses the beauty of Christianity and provides for its future.
 How can we be credible in announcing the “good news” if our lives are unable to manifest the “beauty” of this life?
 From the meeting of faith with Christ, springs forth, in an interior dynamic action supported by Grace, the holiness of the disciples and their capacity to make “beautiful and good” their common life and that of their neighbours.
 It is not exterior beauty and superficiality, a façade, but an interior beauty that is painted under the action of the Holy Spirit.
 It shines before men: nothing can hide that which is an essential part of its being.
 (The Via Pulchritudinis, §III.3)

 Essentially, if we boldly proclaim the truth, but fail to live a life a holiness, our message is empty and has no weight.
 It does not affect the people we meet and they dismiss it without giving it a second thought.

 We can not simply teach the truth boldly and expect that everyone will flock back to the Church.
 We must live it out first and foremost before we can be believable and gather in the strayed sheep.